Contractor Insurance

 Problem: You are hired to install new kitchen cabinets for a client and accidentally damage their kitchen counter during construction.

-Outcome: Your commercial general liability policy may cover the cost to repair the kitchen counter, totalling $20,000 in damages.
+Outcome: Commercial general liability insurance may cover the cost of repairing the kitchen counter.

 commercial auto accident